madhu-inaparthi/Ecommerce-Follow-Along/README.md

 ### *🛠 Milestone 20: Backend endpoint for UserDetails*
 ✅ created endpoint for userDetails in backend
 ✅ created User.jsx for userDetails in frontend.

+## *Milestone 21:Created frontend  for address*
+✅Created route for Add Address Page in frontend.
+✅created form for adding address.
+✅stored address using useState Hook.